Who We Are

 Rachel (she/her) believes in children.
 She trusts their ideas and voices.
 She is inspired by their energetic spirit and deep sense of justice.
 She believes that tapping into these traits early can motivate the next generation to stay engaged in the issues central to racial equity work.
 She is also driven by the belief that to be an educator to all children, she must first be continually committed to learning about and working towards justice and equity.

-Rachel is an elementary educator with fourteen years' experience in public, independent, and alternative schools.
-She serves on the Affirmative Action Committee of the Early Childhood Education Assembly (ECEA), a national organization working to support educators in culturally responsive pedagogy, critical literacy, and language.
+Rachel is an elementary educator with fifteen years' experience in public, independent, and alternative schools.
+She serves on the Action for Anti-Racism Committee of the Early Childhood Education Assembly (ECEA), a national organization working to support educators in culturally responsive pedagogy, critical literacy, and language.

 Rachel holds a M.Ed. from University of Florida.